shorif2000/poker-dev/README.md

 We are using the [http://deckofcardsapi.com/]() to create a shuffled deck of cards, and then request cards from that deck which are then assigned to each player.

-### Part 1
+### Features

-_Existing functionality_: You can create a new game, or join an existing game, and the server requires all players to have joined before proceeding to fetching cards.
+You can create a new game, or join an existing game, and the server requires all players to have joined before proceeding to fetching cards.

 _To do:_ From the client side, make an AJAX request to ``/games/${gameId}/cards``, adding the javascript required to the [game view page](https://github.com/spacebetween/poker-dev-exercise/blob/master/src/views/game.ejs).
 Jquery has been loaded in the head of the page so this can be used to make the request.
 This will return the current users cards in this format:
 ```